ISSI-EMIC-Team-522-2021/ISSI_Workshop1/Day_Overview_notes.md

   - **Additional Authors:** Dedong Wang
 [Mauk paper on other planets](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2014JA020392)

+100eV (from Vania)

+* What do we mean when we say "warm plasma".
+  - How do we measure warm plasma 1eV (from Vania)

 ### Ring current and EMIC waves
   - **Lead author:** Vania Jordanova
   - **Additional Authors:** Philip Fernandes

+1 keV (from Vania)

 [Shumko Proton Aurora](https://www.frontiersin.org/articles/10.3389/fspas.2022.975123/full)